ogdendavis/accept/README.md

     2. Find the correct file in 'files' section of theme
     3. Copy and paste the updates (safest to select all and write over entire file on server)
     4. Remember to save!
+* To recreate this theme in a new NationBuilder site:
+  1. Switch site to 'headliner' theme
+  2. Create new custom theme
+  3. Copy/paste all files in 'templates' folder into corresponding template files
+  4. Upload all files in 'scripts' folder (put them directly in 'files,' don't add a subfolder)
+  5. (If you want the pages) Create new pages with the names of the pages in page-content, and then copy & paste the file contents in the 'source code' view of the page content